rhizomik/BESDUI/Results/Virtuoso/README.md

 **Task 7**.
 [Find products having a name that contains some text](/Benchmark/7.md)
 > "Search products whose name contains **ales**".

-Virtuoso does not generate REGEX-based queries and the "bif:contains" does not seem to work with part of words.
+Virtuoso FCT does not generate REGEX-based queries and the "bif:contains" does not seem to work with part of words.

 **Task 8**.
 [Retrieve in-depth information about a specific product including offers and reviews](/Benchmark/8.md)
 > "For the product **waterskiing sharpness horseshoes** list details for all its **offers** by Chinese vendors and still valid by **2008-05-28** plus details for all **reviews** for this product having either **rating1 or rating2**".